kjolley/BIGSdb_documentation/administration.rst

 :ref:`sequence definition <batch_adding_loci_seqdef>` or
 :ref:`isolate <batch_adding_loci_isolates>` databases.

-Click 'Database scan' on the curator's contents pag.
+Click 'Database scan' within the 'Loci' group on the curator's contents page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/database_scan.png